 - When the tomato mixture is done caramelizing turn off the heat and add the cashew nut milk, whisking it together.

 - Pass the sauce through a wire strainer into a saucepan, pressing on the solids with a silicone spatula to get as much sauce through as you can.

-- Cut the chicken into large chunks and add it to the pot with the sauce along with the salt, fenugreek leaves and garam masala.
-Cook this for 6-8 minutes over medium heat until the chicken is cooked through.
+- Cut the chicken into large chunks and add it to the pot with the sauce along with 1 teaspoon salt, 1 teaspoon dried fenugreek leaves and 1 teaspoons garam masala.
+Simmer this for 6-8 minutes over medium heat until the chicken is cooked through.

-- Add the cream and stir together and then turn the heat off.
+- Add ⅓ cup heavy cream and stir together and then turn the heat off.
 Plate the butter chicken and drizzle a little extra cream on top.
 Garnish with some cilantro leaves.